Puckett-Lab/deepRetinotopy/Models/README.md

 ## Generalization
-Scripts for loading our pre-trained models (don't forget to download them from OSF, and to place them at ./output), and generating predictions on the test dataset are:
+Scripts for loading our pre-trained models (don't forget to download them from OSF, and to place them in ./output), and generating predictions on the test dataset are:
 - ./ModelEvalGeneralizability_ecc.py;
 - ./ModelEvalGeneralizability_PA.py;
 - ./ModelEvalGeneralizability_PA_rotatedROI.py.